ncsu-landscape-dynamics/pops-core/TECHNICALDEBT.md

 - Naming and descriptions of parameters related to weather (coefficients versus the actual values)
-- Naming of critical temperature in interface and in code
+- Naming of critical and actual temperature in code

 ### Fix

-- Temperature raster for critical temperature is represented as integer, not double or float.
 - Even after the upgrade to Raster class, there are still some legacy method names and integers instead of doubles (but does not influence computations).